 Journey Toward Wholeness (JTW) is the Unitarian Universalist Association's initiative, which implements each congregation's anti-racism, anti-oppression commitment on a church-wide basis.
 At First Church, this group focuses on dismantling racism, eradicating oppression, and on bringing about transformation through increased awareness.
 The JTW Committee at First Church is composed of People of Color and people of Anglo/European descent, who are of various gender identities and sexual orientations.
 Anyone may request to serve on this committee, and members are appointed by the church Board of Trustees.

-October/ November participants (our 2nd group) will attend a required Weekend Retreat on Friday & Saturday, October 4 - 5, 2019 led by an experienced Beloved Conversations retreat facilitator & 8 required weekly 2-hour Small Group Seminars led by First UU facilitators.
-Groups meet on consecutive Saturdays (1-3 pm), Sundays (1-3 pm), & Tuesdays (7-9 pm)--except for Thanksgiving week/weekend.
+Our 3rd Cohort will meet February/March 2020.
+Participants are required to attend a Weekend Retreat on Friday & Saturday, February 7-8, 2020 led by experienced Beloved Conversations retreat facilitator plus 8 required weekly 2-hour Small Group Seminars led by First UU facilitators.
+Groups meet on consecutive Saturdays (1-3 pm), Sundays (1-3 pm), & Tuesdays (7-9 pm).
 See the chart below for dates.

-A few spaces are still available.
-If you have questions or are interested in participating in October/November 2019 or being placed on the interest list for the early 2020 session (probably February/March), contact:
+If you have questions or be placed on the potential participant list for the February/March 2020 session, contact:

-Learn more about Beloved Conversations & its impact from the following videos:
+Learn more about Beloved Conversations & its impact from your friends in Cohort 1 & 2 or by watching the following videos:

 - Beloved Conversations: Bearing Witness Part 1 https://vimeo.com/173618285 - Bearing Witness Part 2 https://vimeo.com/173618466 - Why Beloved Conversations https://vimeo.com/162554100